guillaumepiot/cotidia-cms-base/cmsbase/docs/page_reference.md

 Properties
 ----------

-`BasePage.siblings`: returns all siblings from a given page (original not published version) including itself.
+`BasePage.siblings`: Returns all siblings from a given page (original not published version) including itself.

 Method